How to Paint Wood Wall Paneling

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-In a room with wood-paneled walls—particularly if that wood is a veneer—your instinct may be to start fresh, either by tearing out the paneling or by concealing it behind drywall.
-Both of these options, however, involve avoidable expenses that may be difficult to justify if you are trying to keep costs to a bare minimum.
-So long as your paneling has stayed in decent condition over the years, perhaps the least expensive way forward is to leave the paneling in place and paint over it.
+If you’re thinking about updating a room with wood-paneled walls, your instinct might be to start fresh, either by tearing out the paneling or by concealing it behind drywall.
+Both of these options involve expenses that may be difficult to justify if you are on a budget.
+As long as your paneling is in decent condition, the least expensive way forward is to leave the paneling in place and paint it.

 Find trusted local pros for any home project